Drone thermal imaging is quickly revolutionizing the worlds of public safety and home and building maintenance.

 Drones for Firefighting

-Aerial video – especially drone thermal imaging – provides the chance to bring in outside expertise, in the case where video can be live-streamed over the web so experts can weigh in on the best possible way to fight the fire.
+Our drone thermal imaging, in contrast, provides the chance to bring in outside expertise in a timely manner – freeing up firefighters to do their main job.
+Our thermal imaging video can be live-streamed to experts, so they can weigh in on the best possible way to fight the fire.

 Aerial video also captures invaluable footage that can be used for training purposes without putting anyone at risk.